lordmathis/llamactl/docs/getting-started/configuration.md

 # Configuration

-LlamaCtl can be configured through various methods to suit your needs.
+Llamactl can be configured through various methods to suit your needs.

 ## Configuration File